-In 2004, the U.S. Centers for Disease Control and Prevention, or the CDC, ranked obesity as one of the top health threats in the United States.
 Obesity is a chronic condition that affects millions of people and often requires long-term or invasive treatment to promote and sustain weight loss.
+Approximately 65% of the U.S. population is overweight, and this number continues to trend upward.
 Obesity is the second leading cause of preventable death in the United States.
 The American Obesity Association estimates that approximately 127 million, or 64.5% of adults in the United States, are overweight, and an estimated 60 million, or 30.5%, are obese.
 According to a study performed by the CDC, as reported in the Journal of the American Medical Association, an estimated 112,000 excess deaths a year in the United States are attributable to obesity.
-The total direct and indirect costs attributed to overweight and obesity amounted to approximately \$117 billion in 2000.
 Additionally, Americans spend more than \$30 billion annually on weight-loss products and services.

-In December 2008, we announced the results from the EQUATE (OB-301) study.
+In December 2008, we announced the results from the EQUATE (OB-301) Phase 3 study.
 The EQUATE study included 756 obese subjects (599 females and 157 males) across 32 centers in the United States.
 The average baseline body mass index, or BMI, of the study population was 36.3 kg/m(2) and baseline weight was 223 pounds.
-Subjects treated with full-dose and mid-dose Qnexa lost 9.2% and 8.5% of their starting body weight in 28-weeks, respectively, as compared to 1.7% for those in the placebo group (ITT-LOCF p<0000.1%).
+Subjects treated with full-dose and mid-dose Qnexa lost 9.2% and 8.5% of their starting body weight in 28-weeks, respectively, as compared to 1.7% for those in the placebo group (intent to treat ("ITT") last observation carried forward ("LOCF") p<0000.1%).
 On an observed basis, patients on full-dose Qnexa lost 11.6% of their body weight in 28-weeks.
 The protocol for the EQUATE study was designed to meet current FDA guidelines for combination drug development.